muggy8/improbable/from-me-to-me/20XRTako.md

 "That I'm alive?"
 I blurted out without thinking

 "Then what if the melody of my past didn't die?
-How would you be different from her?"
+How would you be different from her?
+How would someone like Me be able to tell you two apart?"

 I was stumped.

-If this world had 2 of me, how would i be different from the other Melody?
+If this world had 2 of me, how would I be different from the other Melody?

 Of course, I knew I'm different but I don't know exactly what it is that makes me different from her if we both existed.

 I tried to think as hard as I could but nothing came to me.

-If i can just be duplicated then what maakes me different from the other copies of me.
+If I can just be duplicated then what makes me different from the other copies of me.

-I would know but I dont know what the difference is other than the fact that I'm here and my copy is there.
+I would know but I don't know what the difference is other than the fact that I'm here and my copy is there.

 Phanna noticed my silence and started giving me the answer.

 "The thing that makes you different from any other Melody that might exist now, in the future, or in the past is your memories.
 If you have the memories of a person, you are that person.
 Well, it's not exactly as simple as that but the basic idea is this: Each person's existence is based on their memories.
 At least how I see the world. " Phanna explained.

-This sounded weird and I wanted to object but I didn't have any arguements against what Phanna is saying.
+"But how would you know what my memories are?"

+"I don't, but if I just talk to you, I'd be able to tell the difference.
+If we talk about something that only the 2 of us knows then I would be able to tell you apart from the another Melody based on what you remember or know.
+As long as there is a way to tell you and another Melody apart, then it's good enough."

-All i know is that memories being the definition of people is something that just doesn't feel right to me.
+Memories being the the only thing that defines people is something that just doesn't feel right to me.

-After all, I'm me and i'm not anyone else..
+After all, I'm me and I'm not anyone else..

 But according to Phanna, if had his memories, I would be him.